valory-xyz/airdrop-helper/README.md

     ```
     And populate the environment variables as required.

+## Run an existing airdrop example

+1. Explore the airdrop example in the script [airdrop_example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/airdrop_example.py).

+2. Adjust the airdrop parameters and run the script like:
+    > **Note** <br />
+    > Some of the tools require API keys or RPCs to be set in a .env file.
+Read the example scripts for more information.
+    ```bash
+    python airdrop_example.py
+    ```

+## Create your own airdrop logic

-5. Explore the examples in the script [example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/example.py), for example:
+1. Explore the examples in the script [basic_example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/basic_example.py), for example:

-    > [NOTE]
+    > **Note** <br />
-    > Some of the following tools require API keys or RPCs to be set in a .env file.
-Read the example script for more information.
+    > Some of the tools require API keys or RPCs to be set in a .env file.
+Read the example scripts for more information.

     ```python
     # Instantiate the Olas airdrop helper